Einheits-PKW der Wehrmacht

 Because of the insufficiently developed German automotive industry at that time, Hitler initiated the plan such that multiple small to medium size manufacturers should cooperate to manufacture the vehicles within each weight class, supplying uniform components (chassis, engines, bodies) as much as possible.
 However, the program was very ambitious (initially demanding not only independent suspension, but also four-wheel steering), which led to overly complex designs and meant that the program never came close to achieving its goals.
 As early as 1938, Hitler tasked Ferdinand Porsche to develop a better light, standardized, and sufficiently off-road capable car, using as much Volkswagen technology as possible: the VW Kübelwagen.

-In total, the program yielded only some 60,000 four-wheel drive off-road capable passenger cars and about 13,000 6x6 trucks of 2.5 metric tons.
-Many of the 4x4 'Einheits'-passenger cars were deemed unfit for war-time service by the Wehrmacht internally.

 Development

-Early on in the process of motorizing the German military before World War II, first the Reichswehr, and then the Wehrmacht had procured militarised versions of many different makes and models of civilian passenger cars.
+Early on in the process of motorising the German military before World War II, first the Reichswehr, and then the Wehrmacht had procured militarised versions of many different makes and models of civilian passenger cars.
 Therefore, the Wehrmacht's inventory of passenger cars was unsatisfactory in a number of respects when open German re-armament began in 1935.
 On the one hand, the existing vehicles' cross-country mobility and durability were not up to military requirements.
 On the other, their maintenance and parts supply were highly complex due to a large number of different makes, models, and often even model generations.

-After the Nazi takeover of power, they rapidly increased funding for the mechanisation of the military, and in 1934, launched a development program for standardized chassis.
-It strove to achieve maximum cross-country mobility and extensive standardisation of parts while employing the latest innovations in automotive engineering at the design stage in order to prevent the cars from becoming obsolete for many years to come.
+After the Nazi takeover of power, they rapidly increased funding for the mechanisation of the military, and in 1934, launched a development program for standardised chassis.
+It strove to achieve maximum cross-country mobility and extensive standardisation of parts while employing the latest innovations in automotive engineering at the design stage in order to keep the cars in production for many years to come.
 Five types were initially planned: